-For a few mothers wanting to breastfeed their baby supplementing, for personal or medical reason, may be needed.
+For a few mothers wanting to breastfeed their baby, supplementing, for personal or medical reasons, may be needed.
 Your own milk is best for your baby but sometimes donor milk (where available) or formula are needed or chosen.

 Sometimes feeding babies away from the breast makes it hard for babies to go back to the breast.
 It may also decrease your milk supply.
 Hand expression or pumping each time the baby gets formula will help protect the milk supply.

 If you are considering use of a supplement at some point, it is important to first establish breastfeeding.